 General Good Stuff

-- 2 regular blankets (you can never have enough blankets, even small ones like these)
+- 2 regular blankets (you can never have enough blankets, even small fleece blankets)

-- 1 heated blanket (I love love mine!)
+- 1 heated blanket (I love love my heated car blanket!)

 - sunscreen + bug spray